National Association of Corporate Directors: Advocacy

+NACD is located in the Rosslyn Twin Towers in Arlington, Virginia.

 NACD is the independent, trusted voice of the corporate director, helping directors achieve better governance and better business.
 It provides educational advocacy and is a valuable resources to policymakers and regulators that have a role in helping corporate directors achieve good governance and create trust in capital markets.
 NACD's relationship with policymakers and regulators creates two-way engagement and information sharing and helps it meet its mission to empower and transform boards to be future ready.
 NACD does not lobby nor make political donations.

 NACD has long-standing relationships with the U.S. Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB), key enforcement agencies such as the Federal Bureau of Investigation (FBI) and others like the Cybersecurity and Infrastructure Security Agency (CISA).
 These relationships have created opportunities for NACD to inform the board director community and reinforce that corporate boards are trusted stewards and catalysts of economic growth and opportunity, and long-term value creation.

 NACD submitted a comment letter to the FDIC in 2024 expressing concern that proposed governance and risk management standards could create many unintended consequences beyond the banking system.
 In 2023, it submitted a letter to the PCAOB's NOCLAR proposal that raised concerns that the proposal would have substantial impact and costs (without commensurate benefits) on audit committees' duties and responsibilities and that it would drastically change the current model of work for audit committees, management, and auditors.
 In 2022 NACD commented on the SEC's cybersecurity risk management proposal and climate disclosure proposal, agreeing with the intent of the proposed rules and emphasizing its support for consistent disclosure while calling out the potential impacts of new rules on the board and governance.

 In both cases, the SEC incorporated NACD feedback on the concept of single-issue directors.
 In both final rules, the requirement to identify the individual experts on the board was dropped.
 Also, the SEC incorporated NACD feedback on the role of the board versus management, as they cited in the final climate disclosure rule.